linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.02.2023 (announcement Web4)
+- We've worked on our new Web4 documentation page.
+- Stay tuned!

 ### 08.02.2023 (announcement PinPix)
 - https://github.com/linkspreed/PinPix/blob/main/changelog.md
 - The entire changelog is now available on Github.